themains/virustotal/README.md

 devtools::install_github("soodoku/virustotal", build_vignettes = TRUE)
 ```

-Read a [vignette](vignettes/using_virustotal.md) about how to use virustotal.
+To learn about how to use the package, read the [vignette](vignettes/using_virustotal.md).
 Or launch the vignette within R:

 ```r
 # Using virustotal